Physical Activity, Exercise, and HIV

 • Lifting weights

-Muscle-strengthening exercise can be especially helpful for women living with HIV because it can help prevent both muscle and bone loss.
+Muscle-strengthening exercise can be especially helpful for women living with HIV because they can help prevent both muscle and bone loss.
 If you have had muscle loss, weight-bearing exercise is probably good for you.
 However, if you have osteoporosis (bone disease), weight-bearing exercise could be dangerous.
-It is important to ask your health care provider if weight-bearing exercise is good for you.
+It is important to ask your healthcare provider if weight-bearing exercise is good for you.

 Other Types of Physical Activity